SpinnerX/asm_demos.x86/README.md

 - Conditional statements (using labels, and instructions like cmp, and jmp) ✅
 - functions (calling C functions, and using labels as assembly's version of function calls) ✅
 - loops (in assembly implementing the way for-loops work) ✅
-- Handle in loading in arrays (learning and demos of how to load in array (and possibly 2D arrays in x86) ✅
+- Handle loading in arrays (learning and demos of how to load in array (and possibly 2D arrays in x86) ✅

 ## Examples - small trivial projects demonstrating usage